 STFC supports blue skies development of space technologies between TRL 3 and 6 under the PRD funding line.
 More details are at PRD Definition

-Please note that proposals for project specific R&D and small upgrades for space instruments and missions, fall within the remit of the UK Space Agency
+Please note that proposals for project specific R&D for a space mission or small upgrades for space instruments and missions, fall within the remit of the UK Space Agency

 STFC has announced a call for applications to the Projects Research and Development scheme (PRD).
 Applications should be submitted by the deadline of July 29th 2015 and will be reviewed at a meeting of the PPRP Panel on October 28/29 2015.
 STFC intends to allocate a total of around £1.0 Million.
 It is expected that most grants will start no earlier than 1 April 2016.